 The 1000-Calorie Workout – What To Keep In Mind

 Consider walking and running.
 You will burn more calories in a 20-minute session of running than you would if you walked for the same duration.

 However, you also need to enjoy your workout session and be able to continue with it.
 If you do a high-intensity workout that you cannot continue beyond a day, it will not serve the purpose.

 Any form of exercise – Zumba, swimming, sprinting, or strength training – needs you to rest, even if it is for 10 seconds.
 When you rest between exercises, it means that you are not working out for the entire 60 minutes, right?
 If you want to burn 1000 calories, you have to work out for at least 90 minutes.

 Now, that’s major design inequality!
 Men are generally more muscular than women and tend to burn more calories quickly.
 This is because the muscles are where you find a lot of mitochondria – the cell organelles that help convert glucose into usable energy.

 If you are blessed with good genes, you probably do not have to workout for long durations to burn 1000 calories.
 To be more specific, have you noticed how someone can drop the pounds in two weeks while you struggle to lose an inch of fat even after four weeks?
 Burning 1000 calories per day may be a tad bit difficult for you, but don’t give up.

 - Current Weight

 The current weight and body composition matter when it comes to losing weight and burning calories.
 Body composition is the amount of fat, muscle, bones, and water you have in your body.
 You may weigh 120 pounds and be muscular.
-And if you are muscular, you will tend to burn more calories in a short period.
-But not if your body fat percentage is on the higher side.
+If you are muscular, you will tend to burn more calories in a short period, but not if your body fat percentage is on the higher side.

 Keeping these factors in mind, do the following exercises to burn 1000 calories in 90-120 minutes.